jrehor/kcc/README.md

 * Screen space is of essence.
 Surely you do not want to waste *your own* screen space, but **think of others before yourself** when you are writing code.
 By wasting space of others, you are wasting their **time**, and that is the only resource all of us of really truly have, and it is very limited.

-In this context, we need to add that by writing **bad code** you are wasting everybody's time directly, including your own, and that is not fine, so don't.
-Avoid writing code as much as you can — there is too much of it written already in the world, and most of it **very bad**. **Decrease entropy** of the Universe by destroying all inessential code within your reach, good or bad, yours or not.

 * "Screen space" is often misunderstood.
 The actual physical screen size, DPI and window dimensions are not a problem for anyone, we are all professionals and can all afford some decent eyesight hardware.
 Screen space conversation is mostly all about the following three keystrokes: **`tab`, `newline`**, and perhaps less surprisingly, **`space`**.

 * The main pain point is best captured in "tall, lean, sparse, readable vs. robust, wide, dense, cryptic", further referenced as `tlsr` and `rwdc` for short.